SM227465/MagnetBridge/README.md

-# 🚀 Magnet Finder - Chrome Extension
+# 🚀 Magnet Bridge - Chrome Extension

 Magnet Bridge is a powerful Chrome extension that extracts and lists torrent magnet links from any webpage.
 It allows users to easily copy magnet links, download .torrent files, and integrate with cloud torrent services like **Seedr, Bitport, Put.io, and Torbox**.